 - Use social channels to boost PR.
 Facebook, LinkedIn, Instagram, Twitter, and TikTok have become pillars of modern communication.
 Use these platforms to share your brand’s voice, run a contest, partner with a charity, show humanizing behind-the-scenes portraits of your personnel and operations, and encourage social shares.

 Once you’ve scrambled up to dry, stable ground, you’ll be well positioned for economic recovery.
 When the downturn ends, it will be your time to shine, grow, and take market share from your competitors.
 Continue increasing your ad and marketing spending.

 - Keep on measuring.
 Recessions do not end overnight.
 Customer attitudes and behaviors may be impacted for years to come.
 Goal setting will always be important for the success of your marketing efforts, but setting SMART goals for your marketing efforts during a recession is critical!
 Not only does goal setting help you know where and how to structure your marketing, but it also provides clear guardrails for the metrics you should measure and report on.

 - Diversify revenue streams.
 “Don’t put all your eggs in one basket,” as the saying goes.
 Look at ways of building alternative revenue streams for your business.
 Build up your digital products, try your hand at consulting, appeal to smaller and more intimate groups of people, or reach out to other global markets.

 This is a time when our flexibility, innovation, and resilience are truly being tested.
-As competitors fall due to complacency, ineptitude, and rash reactions, your thoughtful approach will help you avoid common pitfalls and emerge prepared for growth.
-The next few months may not look as you had planned, but the future years are yours to envision.
+As competitors fall because of complacency, ineptitude, and rash reactions, your thoughtful approach will help you avoid common pitfalls and emerge prepared for growth.
+Whatever direction the economy takes over the next few months, the future years are yours to envision.